opendocsg/slw-judgments-backfill/2008_SGHC_20/report.md

 has already spent more than six years racked by the agonising uncertainty occasioned needlessly by rather slipshod investigations.

 66     The extraordinary confluence of the above factors ineluctably shifted the retributive, preventive and deterrent components of the sentencing equation in this appeal.
 A further term of imprisonment was quite clearly not warranted.
-Indeed, it would be apposite to refer to the following extract from _Lai Oei Mui Jenny v PP_ [1993] 3 SLR 305, where Yong CJ astutely observed (at 308, [13]):
+Indeed, it would be apposite to refer to the following extract from _Lai Oei Mui Jenny v PP_ <span class="citation">[1993] 3 SLR 305</span>, where Yong CJ astutely observed (at 308, [13]):

  The circumstances which might persuade a court, in mercy, to reduce what would otherwise be the proper sentence cannot be prescribed and will vary not only from one jurisdiction to another but also from case to case.
 It seems to me that they ought to be quite exceptional before a reduction of the proper sentence would be justified.